tangrams/blocks/polygons/README.md

 #### [polygons-stripes](http://tangrams.github.io/blocks/#polygons-stripes) <a href="https://github.com/tangrams/blocks/blob/gh-pages/polygons/stripes.yaml" target="_blank"><i class="fa fa-github" aria-hidden="true"></i></a>

+Apply stripe pattern to the polygon style.
+To learn more about patterns check [this chapter from the Book of Shaders](https://thebookofshaders.com/09/)

 To import this block add the following url to your `import` list: